SJSU272LabSP18/Project-Team-13/README.md

 ## Project Ideas

 1. ### Converse2Canvas

-	Course notifications in Canvas are very useful.
+⋅⋅⋅Course notifications in Canvas are very useful.
 We feel that in the world of conversational science, our canvas should be taken to next level wherein, we can speak with Canvas and ask to update something.
 Currently Canvas is not automated.
 We have to submit same documents at multiple pages.
 Canvas announcements, discussions, and grade notifications are too much to process and may not be relevant for the specific student.

+   ...
 Our idea is to automate common tasks across the courses while enabling students to ask specific information and request to do tasks.
 For example asking the Canvas to submit honesty pledge, reminding Students to-do tasks etc.

-	**Technology** Watson API, Apache Spark, Machine Learning, IBM DSX, Python
+   ... **Technology** Watson API, Apache Spark, Machine Learning, IBM DSX, Python

 2. ### Automated RideShare
 	In this modern era of mobile apps and technology we still lag to address few ascpects in commuting.
 At times there might be a large commuters but all the transport options are not easily available and even if they know there may not be enough resources to cater the volume of commuters.
 We wish to develop a platform where any person can be a commuter or a driver.
 If a driver he should service the nearest commuter.